zhouhanseng/Maskbook-News/_i18n/en/_drafts/2021-02-24-mask-lbp-tutorial.md

 ![]({{ site.baseurl_root }}/uploads/7-15.jpg)![]({{ site.baseurl_root }}/uploads/_20210224192908.jpg)

-4. Type in the contract address of $MASK. **0x69af81e73a73b40adf4f3d4223cd9b1ece623074**
+\-Type in the contract address of $MASK. **0x69af81e73a73b40adf4f3d4223cd9b1ece623074**

-1. Please make sure that you type in the correct address.
+\-Please make sure that you type in the correct address.

 ![]({{ site.baseurl_root }}/uploads/5-21.png)

-5. Type in a reasonable amount at a reasonable price.
+\-Type in a reasonable amount at a reasonable price.
 Click "Swap".

 ![]({{ site.baseurl_root }}/uploads/4-30.png)